 LED stands for light-emitting diode.
 LED’s are more efficient than traditional light bulbs.
 Furthermore, they are also much brighter than any traditional bulbs!
-Today, we are pleased to offer you the guide on how to install LED headlights.
+Today, we are pleased to offer you a guide on how to install LED headlights.
 We hope this guide will completely help you to know how to install LED headlights with ease.

 Furthermore, by the end of the article, you will have known new essential things besides learning how to install LED headlights.
 So keep on reading to know more!
 Moreover, if you like our article after reading it, please do check our other reviews.